Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

   )
 )

-The slope value was adjusted in each state through trial and error ranging $2 < "slope" < 4$.
+The slope value was adjusted in each state through trial and error and it ranged from 2 to 4.

 \
 === Intentional swerving
-Our PID algorithm worked too well following the road that clue boards right after the steep curve were not in the camera view.
-To solve this problem, we implemented intentional swerving in which the robot would swerve left and right periodically while driving straight.
+Our PID algorithm worked too well following the road, and it couldn't catch clue boards right after the steep curve because it was out of frame.
+To solve this problem, we implemented intentional swerving in which the robot would swerve left and right periodically for a given period.
 This allowed the robot to cover a wider area in front of it and increased the chances of detecting clue boards.
-This swerving was implemented in a rather simple way by using a counter that self increments itself for each run(), and changing the "Shift" periodically.
+This swerving was implemented in a rather simple way by using a counter that gets incremented every time the state's run function gets called, and changing the "slope" every $"mod"2 = 0$.

 #code(
   raw(block: true, lang: "python",